Alpher-Dark/CNotes/README.md

 # CNotes
-An app for taking notes!
+An app build on Tauri for taking notes!